Rocky Mountain National Park: Guide for Visiting with Kids

 Know Before You Go

-• In 2020, reservations are required to enter Rocky Mountain National Park between the hours of 6am and 5pm.
-Reservations can be booked online.
+• Timed-entry reservations are required to enter Rocky Mountain National Park from May 24 through mid October.
 While reservations are free, guests still need to pay park entrance fees.

 • Rocky Mountain weather can be unpredictable.
 Locals will often tell you if you don't like the weather, wait 10 minutes.
 It changes that quickly, so if you're heading out for a hike, dress in layers and pack rain gear.
 Frequent thunderstorms pop up in the afternoons with little warning, and it snows late into the "summer" season, particularly at higher elevations.